vosonlab/voson.tcn/README.md

 ```

 The `tcn_threads` function produces a named list comprising a dataframe with tweets and metadata and a dataframe of users metadata.

+*Note: If using the standard product track only recent search API requests can be performed.
+No tweets older than 7 days will be collected.*

 ```r
 names(tweets)